 Before several plagues, God commands Moses to warn Pharaoh.
 Moses delivers this warning, but his actual words are not recorded.
 In the plague of locusts, the opposite occurs, and God’s wording is not recorded while Moses’ warning is.
 The SP fills in these lacunae by recording each instance.

-“I am the daughter of Betuel the son of Milkah, whom she bore to Nahor” (Gen 24:24) – Why the unusual and cumbersome genealogical description?[1]
+At the well, the servant asks Rebecca who her father is, and she answers, “I am the daughter of Betuel the son of Milkah, whom she bore to Nahor” (Genesis 24:24).
+Why the unusual genealogical description?

-“I am the daughter of Betuel the son of Milkah, whom she bore to Nahor” (Gen 24:24) – Why the unusual and cumbersome genealogical description?[1]
+At the well, the servant asks Rebecca who her father is, and she answers, “I am the daughter of Betuel the son of Milkah, whom she bore to Nahor” (Genesis 24:24).
+Why the unusual genealogical description?

 How ancient scribes dealt with a confusing story — a textual critical analysis